-Perth Hills Speech Pathology provides a mobile paediatric speech therapy service in the comfort of your own home.
+Perth Hills Allied Health provides a mobile paediatric speech therapy service in the comfort of your own home.

 “My child’s speech doesn’t sound quite right.”
 If you are reading this page, this is likely to be a thought that you have had.
 To address this, we need to take a deeper look into how speech works and what could be contributing factors in your child’s speech difficulty.
 This flow chart shows you the broad areas of speech.
 A child’s speech may be impacted by just one of these areas, but more frequently we see that there are more than one area that contribute to a child’s speech difficulty.
 For this reason, speech pathologists conduct a comprehensive assessment at the beginning of services.
 Assessment can be done in a number of ways: